-With offset property you can move to a cell which is a number of rows and columns aways from the active cell.
+With offset property, you can move to a cell which is a several rows and columns away from the active cell.

 Select a Range from the Active Cell

-And you can also select a range from the starting from the active cell.
+And you can also select a range starting from the active cell.

 Range(ActiveCell.Offset(1, 1), ActiveCell.Offset(5, 5)).Select